Zoejordan012/MIST4610-group4-project1/README.md

-# 9 List all games with stadium information
+# Query  9 List all games with stadium information
 ![Screenshot](Screen%20Shot%202025-03-14%20at%206.39.50%20PM.png)

 ## The information in this query displays the game ID, the date of the game, the score of the game, the stadium name, and the city the stadium is in.
 A manager can look at this data and determine where the more higher scoring games took place.
 WIth this information, ticket prices can be adjusted and it can also show how much revenue/loss to expect in the future games based on the previous games.

-# 10 Highest Revenue Games by Ticket Sales
+# Query 10 Highest Revenue Games by Ticket Sales
 ![Screenshot](Screen%20Shot%202025-03-14%20at%206.40.28%20PM.png)